Noricella oreinos

-Noricella oreinos is a species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Hygromiidae, the hairy snails and their allies.
+Noricella oreinos is a species of small air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Hygromiidae, the hairy snails and their allies.
 This species is endemic to Austria.

-This hairy-shelled snail was once confused with Trochulus hispidus, which it superficially resembles and therefore assigned to the genus Trochulus.
-Later on was moved to an own Genus Noricella.
-Its former subspecies Noricella oreinos scheerpeltzi was elevated to species level and therefore the Genus Noricella consists of two species now.
+This species was once confused with Trochulus hispidus, which it superficially resembles, and was therefore assigned to genus Trochulus.
+Later on, this mistake was realized, and was moved to genus Noricella.
+Its former subspecies Noricella oreinos scheerpeltzi was elevated to species level.

 Taxonomy

 Noricella oreinos comprised originally two subspecies: N. o. oreinos (Wagner, 1915) in Lower Austria and Styria and N. o. scheerpeltzi (Mikula, 1954) in Upper Austria.

 Both taxa were originally described as regional subspecies of Trochulus hispidus.
 Later these two subspecies were split from Trochulus hispidus and placed in a separate species because of differences in hair morphology.

 Current comprehensive research, based on molecular, morphological and ecological analyses, confirm this split from T. hispidus.
 Additionally it was already pointed out that both taxa represent separated mitochondrial lines and different internal genital morphology although there do exist intermediate forms concerning shell morphology.
 A more detailed genetical study confirmed that there was almost no gene flow between the two taxa, not even in regions were they coexist, which justifies the split into separate species.